 Happy Hour Social Mixer

-This is a new addition to our programs as we seek to reach out to those members still active in the workforce and the community!
+This program reaches out to those members still active in the workforce and the community!
 We hope this monthly social night will be a fun way for everyone to come and meet other active PD members, our board, volunteers, and staff, and that it will help us as we grow in awareness and commitment to the people of Greenville.

-Light appetizers, cash bar, raffle prizes and an opportunity to connect with the Greenville community!
+Light appetizers, cash bar, and an opportunity to connect with the Greenville community!

 Watch the following videos to hear why GAPS members enjoy the Parkinson Community Social Mixers!